gradejs/gradejs/README.md

 # GradeJS
-GradeJS is an open-source project that allows you to analyze webpack production bundles without having an access to the source code of a website.
+GradeJS is an open-source project that allows you to analyze webpack production bundles without having access to the source code of a website.
 It detects a list of bundled NPM libraries and works even for minified or tree-shaken bundles.

 More info:
 * [How it works?](https://github.com/fingerprintjs/gradejs/discussions/6)